Abbas1Hussein/search_field_autocomplete/README.md

 - The decoration for the suggestion list, including properties like [BoxShadow].

 ### `suggestionItemBuilder`
-- A custom builder for individual suggestion items.
-This property allows you to provide a function that builds and customizes the decoration of each suggestion item in the list.
+-This property allows you to provide a function that builds and customizes widget of each suggestion item in the list.
+The function provides two parameters.

 ### `onSuggestionSelected`
 - A callback function when a suggestion is tapped.